 - Likewise in the spy parody Top Secret!, when the female character gets off a motorbike with an instant cut to her with perfect hair.

 - Parodied in The Naked Gun, Frank Drebbin falls through a ceiling landing in a room full of thugs, dirty and hair messed up.
 As he stands, he idly puts his hands up to his head, as if to just brush a little of the dirt away.
 One jump cut later and he is totally clean and not a single hair is out of place.

 - In the movie Bring It On, Kirsten Dunst's hair goes from wet to dry (and styled) very quickly during the carwash scene.

-- Played with in second Back to the Future film, as in the future, all clothes come with in-built hairdryers.
+- Played with in Back to the Future Part II, as in the future, all clothes come with in-built hairdryers.

 - Harry Potter got this once as a kid overnight, as a result of a particularly bad haircut and accidental magic.

-- Avoided in Scrubs where JD shaves off his hair to show solidarity with a patient, but the next episode quickly skips to a month later when it's regrown, and does shown a number of flashback scenes of his time without it.
+- Avoided when J.D. shaves off his hair to show solidarity with a patient, but the next episode quickly skips to a month later when it's regrown, and does show a number of flashback scenes of his time without it.